Front Crawl Breathing Technique

 Before I explain the different types of breathing technique, it is important to understand how and when to breathe - sometimes referred to as ‘front crawl breathing timing’.

-The key points to consider:
+The key points are:

 1. Each time a breath needs to be taken, the head must roll to the side.
 That is roll to the side, NOT lift up and look to the side.
 (The action of rolling the head to the side ensures that the body position remains level.
 Lifting the head causes the legs to sink, making the stroke harder work.)